Menopause in Women

 Recognizing the Signs of Menopause

-Common Signs of Menopause:
+Common Symptoms and Signs of Menopause:

 1. Pre-menopause symptoms such as irregular periods, mood swings, and sleep disturbances